Louis-Mozart/Embedding-in-function-spaces/README.md

 </details>

 # How to use this repo?
-First install all the necessary packages using:
+First, install all the necessary packages using:
 ```bash
  pip install -r requirements.txt
  ```